tooevangelist/paysuper-docs/content/docs/payments/_index.md

     This sales option is best suited for a quick integration for payment orders with dynamical pricing, for example, stores that use its e-commerce engine for product management.
 Likewise, this option is more appropriate for non-products payments such as donations and others.
 In this mode, you specify the currency and price, and the payment amount for the end-user will be calculated according to its exchange rate if it differs from the specified order currency.
 - **[Keys Checkout](/docs/payments/keys)**

     With this option you can conveniently sell game keys for various DRM platforms, products (such as games), in-game items and virtual currency.
 It assumes you have added a Project and Product in PaySuper Admin with all applicable information.
+This feature allows you to sell any key activated products such as DLC, expansion packs, etc. which are supported by DRM platforms: Steam, GOG, Uplay, Origin, PSN, XBOX Store, Nintendo Store, Itch.io, Epic Games Store.

 ***